RonaldDijkstra/folkingebrew/source/content/_contact.md

-Hello!
+Hi!
 Do you have questions about Folkingebrew or our beers?
-[Vist our FAQ](/frequently-asked-questions/) for answers to the most frequently asked questions or send us an email using the contact form.
-We will contact you as soon as possible.
+[Visit our FAQ](/frequently-asked-questions/) to find answers to the questions we get asked a lot or send us an email by using the contact form.